Overview

 Gamma Iota Sigma

 This is an international Risk Management, Insurance, and Actuarial Science fraternity.
-The purpose of the Sigma Chapter of Gamma Iota Sigma is to encourage, establish and enhance the professionalism of students in the Risk Management, Healthcare Risk Management and Actuarial Science programs.
+The purpose of the Sigma Chapter of Gamma Iota Sigma (GIS) is to encourage, establish and enhance the professionalism of students in the Risk Management, Healthcare Risk Management and Actuarial Science programs.
 Contact R.B.
 Drennan in the Risk, Actuarial Science, and Legal Studies Department at 215-204-8894 or contact the GIS Officers at 215-204-9368.

 CAFSBM Awards